 I plan on running the beta for the next 3-4 weeks, but once it's released I'll continue working on it periodically.

+Everyone is welcome to contribute to the source code.
 Please don't be shy with bug reports, feedback and suggestions.

 Note the keyboard shortcuts on the bottom left.
 These are fully customizable and change depending on where you are in the game.